logo

 During the event, Trump tied his criticism to what he described as failures in Chicago's leadership, referencing last week's attack on 26-year-old Bethany MaGee aboard a CTA train.
 He argued that both the governor and Chicago Mayor Brandon Johnson had rebuffed federal assistance.

-The crowd, initially expecting a light and familiar bit of presidential humor, shifted noticeably as Trump's tone turned sharper, signaling the political pivot that would shape the rest of his remarks.
+The crowd, initially expecting a light and familiar bit of presidential humor, shifted noticeably as Trump's tone grew sharper, moving from the lighthearted ceremony to political topics that would shape most of his speech.

 President Donald Trump gives a speech after the Turkey Pardon ceremony, as seen from a video post dated November 25, 2025. | Source: YouTube/DailyMailWorld